paulipa/sico-wiki/community-programs/fleet-commander-trainee-program.md

 **Do not fear to lose your fleet**.
 In fact it is preferred to lose a GRIP:PvP fleet rather than brining it home alive!
 The community offers full SRP for all GRIP fleets so there is no need to worry about money.
 Be bold with engaging on hostiles you find and learn from your mistakes.
 Making mistakes is the only way to learn about when you can take a fight and when you can’t.

 **Once you have ran a few fleets you will be promoted to Junior Fleet Commander** and can start to fly fleets on your own.
-After running fleets on your own and after gaining more experience you can be promoted both as an fleet commander and LinkNet officer depending on the amount of fleets you run.
+After running fleets on your own and after gaining more experience you can be promoted both as an fleet commander and LinkNet content creator depending on the amount of fleets you run.

 # Mentors